davidarchanjo/spring-certified-developer-study-guide/README.md

 `spring.factories` file is a special file that Spring automatically loads when booting up.
 It contains reference to a lot of @Configuration class mappings which Spring will try to run.
 The `spring.factories` file is located in `META-INF` of the [org.springframework.boot:spring-boot-autoconfigure](https://github.com/spring-projects/spring-boot/tree/main/spring-boot-project/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure) dependency.

 @Conditional-based annotations are one of the key pieces that makes Spring auto-configuartion mechanism work.
-We can apply @Conditional-based annotations to the commons Spring component, @Bean, @Component, @Service, @Repository and @Controller.
+We can apply @Conditional-based annotations to common Spring components, like @Bean, @Component, @Service, @Repository and @Controller.

-[@Conditional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Conditional.html) - used to indicate that a given component is only eligible for registration based on a defined condition;
+[@Conditional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Conditional.html) - used to indicate that a given component is only eligible for registration when all specified condition match;

 [@ConditionalOnBean](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/condition/ConditionalOnBean.html) - used to condition the registration of the annotated component when beans of all classes specified are contained in the BeanFactory;